jordannholmes/FinalProject/README.md

 ## Introduction

 ### Background
+This project utilizes data found with Environmental DNA (eDNA) analysis, specifically of plant species.
+This type of DNA serves as a type of genetic marker that can be used to identify specific plant species based on traces of their unique genetic material.
+By identifying the plant species, ecologists have the ability to monitor biodiversity and practice proper conservation tactics to preserve plant species in a tested area. eDNA of plants can be found in the forms of pollen, spores, scales, etc. in geographic areas of study.
+For the purposes of this program, the input data is an eDNA / anacapa output table.

-This program takes publicly available databases and allows the user to easily retrieve trait data of a desired plant Genus, Species.
-The TR8 program can be utilized by plant ecologists when an accumulation of trait data about plant Genus, Species needs to be collected from various databases.
-The available databases where TR8 obtains the functional trait data for plant Genus, Species includes the following:
+This program takes publicly available databases and allows the user to easily retrieve trait data of a desired plant species found within the dataset.
+The TR8 program within R can be utilized by plant ecologists when an accumulation of trait data about plant species needs to be collected from various databases at once.
+The available databases where TR8 obtains the functional data for plant species includes the following:

 - Biolflor (Klotz, Kuhn & Durka 2002)
 - BROT (B. Paula and J.G.
 Pausas 2013)